caragrimm/SMDA-Project/README.md

 # SMDA-Project: Gender differences among popular Musicians on YouTube and Spotify
+Author: Cara Grimm
-Final Project for the Course Social Media Data Analysis SS 2024 by Cara Grimm
+Course: Social Media Data Analysis (SS 2024)

 ## Project Overview
 This project investigates gender differences among musicians by analyzing data from YouTube and Spotify.
 The analysis is documented in the gender_differences_musicians.ipynb notebook.